Elliot438b/wubba/README.md

 ### Execute {get table} per second to get all tables' state data.
 Filter with:
 - ROUND_END&&trusteeship  || ROUND_START&&!trusteeship
     - table-obj -> tableId, acquired local seed, hash seed.
 Insert {tableId, seed, seedHash} into localDB.
-    - call SC: serverseed(tableId，seedHash)
+    - call SC: serverseed(tableId, seedHash)
 - ROUND_REVEAL
     - table-obj -> tableId, data obj from localDB with tableId, acquired plaintext seed.
-    - call SC: verserveseed(tableId，seed)
+    - call SC: verserveseed(tableId, seed)
     - delete the data obj from localDB with the tableId handled.

 > If one of the seed servers was attacked, load balancer could switch another server automated .
 If the time point of attack was during bet stage(ROUND_BET), SC could't acquire serverseed when reveal stage.
 The result of this round is based on the dealerseed.